 What is the International IP Crime Investigators College?

-On successful completion of the 14 core introductory and intermediate level modules students will receive an IIPCIC Certificate endorsed by INTERPOL certifying they have “successfully completed a course of professional studies on the investigation of transnational and organized intellectual property (IP) crime.”
+On successful completion of the 14 core introductory and intermediate level modules students may download an IIPCIC Certificate endorsed by INTERPOL certifying they have “successfully completed a course of professional studies on the investigation of transnational and organized intellectual property (IP) crime.”
 The certificated course, recognized by INTERPOL, sets international standards and provides IP crime professionals with evidence of specialist awareness and learning on the subject of transnational organized IP crime.

 What is the mandate of IIPCIC?

 IIPCIC is mandated to develop, coordinate and administer training programs to support international efforts to prevent, detect, investigate and prosecute transnational organized IP crime.
 The College will serve the needs of INTERPOL’s partner organizations and other key international stakeholders.